-CA Release Automation 5.0 introduces several new concepts and the intention of this document is to explain this new functionality and how applications can be modified to utilise these exciting new features.
+CA Release Automation 5.x introduces several new concepts and the intention of this document is to explain this new functionality and how applications can be modified to utilise these exciting new features.

-In place upgrades are supported form CA Lisa Release Automation 4.5.1 or higher and any existing applications will be upgraded to 5.0 and require no modification but for the application to utilise the new features in CA Release Automation 5.0 the upgraded application needs to be modified.
+In place upgrades are supported form CA Release Automation 4.5.1 or higher and any existing applications will be upgraded to 5.0 and require no modification but for the application to utilise the new features in CA Release Automation 5.0 the upgraded application needs to be modified.
 This document is the guide to the various changes required.

-The order for upgrading CA Lisa Release Automation is as follows:
+The order for upgrading CA Release Automation is as follows:

-- 1) NAC / Data Manager
+- 1) NAC / Management Server

-- 2) All Execution Server
+- 2) All Execution Servers

 - 3) All Agents

-- 4) Upgrade any CI server Plugins that are being used
+- 4) Uninstall and Reinstall any CI server Plugins that are being used

 - 5) Modify the REST calls being used by any external systems.

-Note: Release Automation 5.0 requires additional network ports as listed below:
+Note: Release Automation 5.0 / 5.5 requires additional network ports as listed below:

-- 1) TCP Port 61616 between NAC and all Execution servers. - 2) TCP Port 8083 between the Web browser (ROC) and NAC connection, this port is required when using the Action pack manager screen.
+- 1) TCP Port 61616 /61617 between NAC and all Execution servers. - 2) TCP Port 8083 between the Web browser (ROC) and NAC connection, this port is required when using the Action pack manager screen.